 The best way to ensure a calm and successful first dental visit is to take a little time to prepare your child and set expectations about what will happen.

 - Start with a positive attitude yourself.
 Children are amazingly perceptive when it comes to the attitudes of others, and they will mirror your reactions to the situation.
+This is especially true if you fear the dentist yourself.
 Take a moment to make sure you are calm, relaxed, and cheerful.
 Interact as politely as you can with the staff at the office.
 Try to project the attitude that a dentist’s visit is fun, and that the dentist is a friend who is there to help.

 - Talk to your child, in an age-appropriate way, about the sequence of events during the visit.
 “First we’ll say hi to the receptionist, then there will be a little wait while they get ready, then we’ll go into a little room and you’ll sit in the big chair…” When kids know what to expect, they are much more able to deal with each event as it happens.